ansys/pyfluent/doc/source/user_guide/index.rst

 Session object
 --------------
-In either a solution or meshing mode session, a ``session`` object provides a more direct interaction via its ``scheme_eval`` attribute:
+In either a solution or meshing mode session, the ``session`` object provides a more direct interaction via its ``scheme_eval`` attribute:

 .. code:: python